smithaagarwal/JavaAndSpringToDoListAPI/README.md

 ## Design decisions

-- Decouple domain object from request and response object:
+- Decouple `domain object` from request and response object:

-This struck me after I had setup swagger and I was looking at the documentation generated.
-Gor the request and response parameters, I saw all the fields of Task object was sent.
-But as per the logic I did not need to send all the fields of Task.
-Hence I thought for it to align with the correct requirement, it will be best to decouple the domain object from the request and response object.
+    Initially I had just the domain object.
+But after the OpenAPI documentation via Swagger I realised that contract is not well-defined.
+At first I added `@JsonIgnore` on the domain object field to hide the internal field from Response.
+But that breaks the Single Responsibility Principle.
+So I decoupled the domain object from Request and Response objects.

 - Immutability and Java Records :

-Immutability: Spring Data JDBC promotes the use of immutable entities.
+    Immutability: `Spring Data JDBC` promotes the use of immutable entities.
-Java Records: Ideal for modeling entities because they are immutable by design and have an all-args constructor that the framework can utilize for object population.
+`Java Records`: Ideal for modeling entities because they are immutable by design and have an all-args constructor that the framework can utilize for object population.

-I used this book for reference: Cloud Native Spring In Action, Thomas Vitale
+PS: `JPA` does not work with Records as it requires mutability

+- Construction Injection using `@Value` annotation

-- Store the max limit of incomplete tasks in application.yml and injected it through the constructor:
+    Store the max limit of incomplete tasks in application.yml and injected it through the constructor.
+  Injection of value via Constructor allows the entity to be correctly unit tested.
+Injecting the value on a private member variable did not let me test the functionality.
-Injection through constructor enables the value being available for running the tests Storing the constant in a yml file enables changing this number in the future without modifying the code.
+  Storing the constant in a yml file enables changing this number in the future without modifying the code.

-- Used CORS configuration:
+- Used `CORS` configuration:

-This is not a secure way.
-But as the webclient was hosted on a different domain I was getting CORS error.
-Hence I have set the configuration such that the client is able to connect to the server.
+    Since the webclient is hosted on a different domain it resulted in CORS error.
+Hence, I have set up the Spring CORS configuration such that the client is able to connect to the server (both hosted on different domains).
+TODO: Make it more secure.

+- Using Spring Profile

+    I initially wrote all the code by running the DB locally on my machine.
+Once I moved to Docker container, I saw my integration tests started failing.
+This allowed me to think and segregate the runtime configuration of my application such that Integration Tests only run in local.
+I used Spring profiles to conditionally load the class.
+I made a local and docker profile.
+I added the `@ActiveProfiles` annotation on my integration test class.

+    TODO: I should enhance the local profile to connect to a postgres container rather than a locally running instance and use `TestContainers`

+Reference: I used this book - `Cloud Native Spring In Action, Thomas Vitale`